 A wacky rig is one of the most effective techniques for enticing reluctant bass to bite.
-It is also one of the best finesse presentations for shallow-water fish and suspended bass close to the surface ...
+It is also one of the best finesse presentations for shallow-water fish and for suspended bass near the surface ...

 The wacky rig worm looks like a mistake, the sort of approach your Aunt Ida would take to rigging a plastic worm if she had never seen one before.
 The hook goes through the middle of the worm, and the ...